petrvanblokland/DesignDesignSpace/OLD/OtherSiteText.md

 ### The design process

-The idea behind every *Design Design Space* training is that every design process can be divided into three phases: research, design and presentation.
+The idea behind every *DesignDesign.Space* training is that every design process can be divided into three phases: research, design and presentation.
 And since the “How to do research?” and “How to do the presentation?” don’t have straight standards answers, so they are subject to a design process themselves.

 As e.g. the research phase by definition has design and presentation aspects (answering questions such as “What strategy, level of detail and resources word best for research?” and “How am I going to present results of the research?”), every phase has this division in three, making a recursive structure.